QizaiMing/QizaiMing/README.md

 - A Backend Web Development enthusiast.
 - A Software Engineering Lover (Python / Go).
 - Currently working on some of my cool side projects based on Web Development.
-- I'm currently looking for opportunities.
+- I'm currently looking for job opportunities.
 I love to learn and contribute in any and every possible way.